dariadec/Portfolio-Tester/README.md

 __________________
 # About me

 ### Hello, my name is Daria Dec.
-I'm fresh engineer of Biotechnology but when I graduated I realized that it isn't my way.
+I'm engineer of Biotechnology but when I graduated I realized that it isn't my way.
 I became interested in bioinformatics which led me to start learning programming in Python.
-Recently I have taken interest in software development and software testing as well.
-My goal is to gain new technical skills, which will help me with improvement my testing and programming knowledge.
+Finnaly I have taken interest in software development and software testing as well.
+I found a job as a QA Analyst and I build up my skills in practice.
+I love learning new things.
+I am particularly passionate about backend testing and learning about web application security.
 __________________
 # Tools
-- Jira, Trello
+- Jira, Trello, Azure DevOps
+- Draw.io, MIRO
-- Selenium IDE
+- Postman
-- Draw.io
+- HeidiSQL
 __________________
 # Tech skills
 - Testing software
 - Creating test case
+- Creating raports and documentations
-- Reporting bugs
+- Reporting bugs with an indication of possible reasons
 - DevTools
-- Python
+- Postman
 - UML
 - SQL
 - Git